id3vi5er/ModSimTCP/README.md

-# PV Simulator with Modbus TCP
+# PV and Wallbox Simulator with Modbus TCP

 This script simulates multiple photovoltaic (PV) inverters, each with its own Modbus TCP server instance.
 It's designed as a data source for home automation systems like IP-Symcon or for testing Modbus client implementations that need to interact with multiple devices.